 Biography / Artist Statement

-Duward Campbell has been involved in creative activities most of his life and became serious about drawing and painting during his junior high school years.
+Duward Campbell has been involved in creative activities most of his life; he became serious about drawing and painting during his junior high school years.
 At that time, he was showing work in several galleries in Dallas and Houston.
-These interests continued at Texas Tech University, graduating with a Bachelor of Fine Arts degree in 1975.
+These interests continued at Texas Tech University, where he graduated with a Bachelor of Fine Arts degree in 1975.

-Although he has painted and drawn in a realistic manner since high school, he has tried to reach other formats and media.
-He has been involved in a variety of creative ventures that vary from designing and building furniture and architectural structures to photography, layout, and graphics for award winning books.
+Although he has painted and drawn in a realistic manner since high school, Duward has tried to reach other formats and media.
+He has been involved in a variety of creative ventures that vary from designing and building both furniture and architectural structures, as well as photography, layout, and graphics for award winning books.

-Whether completing a painting of a cowboy on horseback or designing a piece of furniture, the basis for his work are skillful drawing and composition with the application of good design.
+Whether completing a painting of a cowboy on horseback or designing a piece of furniture, the basis for his work has been skillful drawing and composition with the application of good design.

-He is a past member of the American Indian and Cowboy Artists Association (AICA) where he served as a board member and representative to the Autry Museum of Western Heritage.
-He has served on the National Advisory Board for the National Ranching Heritage Association and is on the Board of Advisors for Sia (Comanche Nation Ethno-Ornithological Initiative) in Oklahoma.
+He is a past member of the American Indian and Cowboy Artist where he has served as a board member and representative to the Autry Museum of Western Heritage.
+He has also served on the National Advisory Board for the National Ranching Heritage Association and is on the Board of Advisors for Sia (Comanche Nation Ethno-Ornithological Initiative) in Oklahoma.